hdaw1905/AI_Microscopy_FoamDynamics/README.md

 - Visual dashboards and GIFs

 ## How to Run
-1. Open the notebook in Google Colab
+1. Open the notebook (AI_Microscopy_FoamDynamics.ipynb) in Google Colab
 2. Allow Google Drive access when prompted
 3. Run all cells (Runtime → Run all)